 Rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disease distinguished by painful inflammation of the joints.
 Cytokines such as Interleukin 6 (IL-6) have a crucial role in the initiation and development of rheumatoid inflammation.
 IL-6 is a multifunctional cytokine essential for hematopoiesis, immunology, bone metabolism, and inflammation.
 This study aimed to investigate the molecular mechanism of chrysin in the treatment of rheumatoid arthritis using a molecular docking approach.
 Molecular docking studies were performed using Autodock software.
 The 3D structure of the chrysin was obtained from PubchemPubChem and converted into PDB format by AutoDock software for docking analysis.
 Afterward, the IL-6 protein was taken from the Protein Data Bank (PDB), and molecular docking was done with chrysin by using the Autodock software.
 Then, the obtained results were analyzed by Chimera software.
 Molecular docking has shown high binding affinity for the chrysin to IL-6 protein.
 The ligands interacted with IL-6 residues in the active site of the protein, which may be important for IL-6 inhibitory activity.
 This study can provide evidence to consider chrysin as a natural product with further research in vitro and in vivo in the treatment of rheumatoid arthritis.

 Keywords: Rheumatoid arthritis, Chrysin, Molecular docking

-*Corresponding author email address: abdizadeh.t@skums.ac.ir
+*E-mail address:abdizadeh.t@skums.ac.ir

 Clinical Biochemistry Research Center, Basic Health Sciences Institute, Shahrekord University of Medical Sciences, Shahrekord, Iran